 Why it can work

 By asking questions on specifics, this helps clients to engage their own analytical thinking and reflective skills.
-This can in turn, help them to be more aware of successful periods in the future.
-Understanding more clearly what conditions can be associated with success and what they might need to do more of.
+This can in turn help them to be more aware of successful periods in the future.
+Understanding more clear what conditions can be associated with success and what they might need to do more of.
 This level of inquiry conveys a sense to the client that they are being heard.

 Listening for strengths and complimenting